-- After that, let your friend enter their network name (SSID) and password.
-You won’t need to see the information at any point.
-Also, they should select the network type from the drop-down menu.
+- After that, have the network owner enter the network name (SSID) and password.
+They should also select the network type from the drop-down menu.

 - When the site generates a QR code, print it on a blank piece of paper.

-- Launch any QR code scanning app.
-If you don’t have this kind of app, download and install one from Google Play.
+- Launch any QR code scanning app on your phone.
+If you don’t have this kind of app, download and install one from Google Play; this one is very popular, well-reviewed, and free.
 If you have an iPhone, the built-in camera app will do the trick.

 - Scan the code with your phone.
 This should automatically connect you to the Wi-Fi network.